MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 ![](2021-04-14-11-19-27.png)

-The STA_* Models are printed into the OUTPUT Folder on the SAC FIle Server.
+The STA_* Models are printed into the OUTPUT Folder on the SAC File Server.

 ![](2021-04-14-11-22-03.png)